kubernetes-client/csharp/README.md

 dotnet run
 ```

-## Connecting to a cluster from a local machine
+## Known issues

-Preferred way of connecting to a cluster:
+While preferred way of connecting to a remote cluster from local machine is:

 ```
 var config = KubernetesClientConfiguration.BuildConfigFromConfigFile();